A moody excerpt from ‘Mood Violet’

-I mentioned a while back that my early CD-ROM interactive narrative I Am A Singer (1996) had been selected as a part of an ARC research project to bring back early Australian interactive works and make them available to new audiences using an emulation system – EaaSI – developed by Yale university researchers.
-This project, run out of Swinburne University and headed by Professor Melanie Swalwell, will be officially launched in April 2025.
+I mentioned a while back that my early CD-ROM interactive narrative I Am A Singer (1997) had been selected as a part of an ARC research project to bring back early Australian interactive works and make them available to new audiences using an emulation system – EaaSI – developed by Yale university researchers.
+This project, run out of Swinburne University and headed by Professor Melanie Swalwell, will be officially launched later in 2025.
 It’s CD-ROM redux time!!
 I Am A Singer is an interactive narrative about a fictional young Australian musician- Isobel Jones- who is suffering amnesia, and trying to piece together the conflicting threads of information about herself into a meaningful sense of self.
 The work was widely exhibited and nationally and internationally ‘back in the day’, in a time well before social media and influencers, and includes image, text, audio, video and original music written by well known Australian songwriter Phil Kakulas of The Black Eyed Susans.
 Will post the link once it is live.

 Below is a little test image that I created in photoshop for a bit of fun.
 Now back to the revisions!

-Posted inUncategorized|Comments Off on Complete draft of novel
+Posted in Mood Violet, novel, psychological thriller | Comments Off on Complete draft of novel

 Very pleased that my interactive narrative works from the 1990s and early 2000s – I Am A Singer (1996) and of day, of night (2003) were selected to be part of a trial project with The Australia Emulation Network using the EAASI emulation system to recover and access interactive digital works and games from the 1990s.
 More on the project here:-